INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 The constructor of your indexing class should call the superclass constructor, declare any annotations (e.g. lemma, pos) you're going to index and finally add hooks (called handlers) for each XML element you want to do something with.

-Declaring annotations (called "properties" in BlackLab) is done using the DocIndexerXmlHandlers.addProperty(String).
+Declaring annotations (formerly called "properties" in BlackLab) is done using the DocIndexerXmlHandlers.addProperty(String).
 Store the result in a final variable so you can access it from your custom handlers.
 Note that the "main property" (usually called "word") and the "punct" property (whitespace and punctuation between words) have already been created by DocIndexerXmlHandlers; retrieve them using the getMainProperty() and getPropPunct() methods.

 Adding a handler is done using the DocIndexerXmlHandlers.addHandler(String, ElementHandler) method.
 The first parameter is an xpath-like expression that indicates the element to handle.
 The expression looks like xpath but is very limited: only element names separated by slashes; it may start with either a single (absolute path) or a double (relative path) slash.
 DocIndexerXmlHandlers defines several default ElementHandlers: ElementHandler (does nothing but keep track of whether we're inside this element), DocumentElementHandler (creates and adds document to the index), several metadata handlers that deal with different types of metadata elements (assuming the document contains its own metadata - see below for external metadata), InlineTagHandler (adds inline tags from the content to the index, such as &lt;p&gt;, &lt;s&gt; (sentence), &lt;b&gt;), several word handlers (indexes words and whitespace/punctuation between words).
 You can also easily create or derive your own, usually as an anonymous inner class that overrides the startElement() and endElement() methods.

 You need to add a handler for your document element (signifying the start and end of your logical documents; probably just use DocumentElementHandler), your word element (signifying a word to index; probably derive from WordHandlerBase), and any inline tags you wish to index (probably just use InlineTagHandler).
 Optionally, you may want to add a simple ElementHandler for your "body" tag, if you wish to restrict what part of the document is actually indexed; in this case, you should expand your word and inline tag handlers to check that you're inside this body element before processing the matched element.

 A word handler derived from DefaultWordHandler might retrieve lemma and part of speech from the attributes of the start tag and add them to the properties you declared at the top of your DocIndexer-constructor.
-You can do this using the ComplexFieldProperty.addValue() method.
+You can do this using the AnnotationWriter.addValue() method.
 DefaultWordHandler takes care of adding values to the standard properties word and punct.
 For this, DefaultWordHandler assumes the word is simply the word element's text content.
 DefaultWordHandler also stores the character positions before and after the word (which are needed if you want to highlight in the original XML).

-An important note about adding values to properties: it is crucial that you call ComplexFieldProperty.addValue() to each property an equal number of times!
+An important note about adding values to properties: it is crucial that you call AnnotationWriter.addValue() to each property an equal number of times!
 Each time you call addValue(), you move that property to the next corpus position, but other properties do not automatically move to the next corpus position; it is up to you to make sure all properties stay at the same corpus position.
 If a property has no value at a certain position, just add an empty string.

 You should probably call consumeCharacterContent(), which clears the buffer of captured text content in the document, at the start of a document (or at the start of the body element, if you handle that separately).
 This prevents the first punct value containing already captured text content you don't want.
 Similarly, before storing the document, you should add one last punct value (using consumeCharacterContent() to get the value to store), so the last bit of whitespace/punctuation isn't skipped.
 BlackLab assumes that there's always an extra "dummy" token containing only the last bit of whitespace/punctuation.